-Position the vehicle vertically at a distance in front of the wall.
+Position the vehicle vertically at a distance (a) in front of the wall and switch on the low beam.

-- The rider, with luggage and a passenger if applicable, now sits down on the motorcycle.

-- Switch on the low beam.
+- The rider, with luggage and a passenger if applicable, now sits down on the motorcycle. - Check the low beam headlight adjustment.

-- Check the headlight setting.